-The SBP services industry is currently under researched.
+The EGS industry is currently under researched.
 The purpose of this paper is to investigate the features of this growing industry, including its segmentation, capabilities and capacity of this industry in the context of the East of England.
-The main focus of this paper is on the private sector industry as developer of new "cleaner" technologies, as it "will be the main driver for these new technologies" (Stern, 2006, p.360).
-The private sector may therefore represent a better opportunity than the public sector as a target market for support services supplied by the education sector.
+The main focus of this paper is on the private sector industry as developer of new 'cleaner' technologies, as it 'will be the main driver for these new technologies' (Stern, 2006, p.360).
+This investigation of the EGS private sector has a purpose to guide a programme to support this important sector implemented at the University of Hertfordshire, where a specific group, dubbed UH Green, has been set up for this very purpose.

-Contribution to knowledge and rationale
+2 Contribution to knowledge and rationale

 As the sustainability agenda turns from relevant into urgent, businesses are increasingly demanding goods and services to support their implementation of sustainable business practices.
-This has made the SBP services industry an increasingly important sector.
+This has made the EGS industry an increasingly important sector.
 The industry is strategically very important in delivering the changes necessary to address the issues identified, and this paper contributes to this agenda by mapping the industry and helping establish its capabilities and limitations.
 This will assist a redefinition of the industry by focusing on specific business oriented supply and therefore excluding consumer oriented provision, such as, for example, domestic waste collection.
 This exercise is difficult as the industry is very diverse and expected to go through rapid structural change, including the introduction of totally new activities (OECD, 1999).
-The study will be therefore invaluable in assisting the reclassification of the industry and in aiding policy decisions on devising support interventions to this industry by the education sector.
+This study will be therefore invaluable in assisting the reclassification of the industry and in aiding policy decisions on devising support interventions to this industry by the HE sector.
 One of the aims is to identify specific gaps in the sector provision and capabilities in order to decide what support to target at this industry.
-This will add to current knowledge of the industry and point the University of Hertfordshire (UH) towards attractive opportunities in the sector as part of their business facing agenda.
-Additionally, the findings will also be useful as a competitive intelligence for the various initiatives UH is generating to support the sustainability agenda.
+This will add to current knowledge of the industry and point UH Green towards specific sectors needing support.
+Hopefully, this study will also assist other HE institutions and policymakers in targeting support to the sector.

-The SBP services industry
+3 The EGS industry

-Encouraged by factors such as legislation, taxation and public opinion, Businesses have started to offer new "green" products to the market, sometimes with good intentions, sometimes in exploitative ways (Peattie and Crane, 2006).
+Encouraged by factors such as legislation, taxation and public opinion, businesses have started to offer new 'green' products to the market, sometimes with good intentions, sometimes in exploitative ways (Peattie and Crane, 2005).
 The establishment of international standards such as the ISO14001 environmental management standard has raised the stakes by creating a clear distinction between businesses that can demonstrate commitment to environmental management and those who cannot.
-To reduce their "environmental footprint", companies have looked for external help (Diener and Terkla, 2000) and this has given rise to a significant, diverse and developed industry (ibid), with an estimated World market value of \$484 billion in 1998.
-This is complemented by the size of the market for carbon permits: €22.5Bn worth of allowances was traded in 2006 (The Economist, 2006).
+To reduce their 'environmental footprint', companies have looked for external help (Diener and Terkla, 2000) and this has given rise to a significant, diverse and developed industry (ibid), with an estimated World market value of \$484 billion in 1998.
+This is complemented by the size of the market for carbon permits: 22.5Bn worth of allowances was traded in 2006 (The Economist, 2006).
 Specific market statistics for the UK are not available.
-A figure of £6.41 Bn pa in 2004 is arrived at aggregating the waste management market - including recycling - and the specific recycling of metals (Keynote, 2006).
+A figure of £6.41 Bn pa in 2004 is arrived at aggregating the waste management market - including recycling - and the specific recycling of metals (Key Note, 2006).
 The available statistics for renewable energy are in tonnes of oil equivalent (toe) rather than in currency.
 This makes it difficult to estimate the real size of the industry.

 The move towards renewable energy for example, although still very small, has created a market opportunity for small to medium scale technologies delivering renewable energies (Godfrey, 2006).
-The problem in characterizing this industry is that it is very diverse, spanning numerous industrial classifications, and including services and product technologies.
+The problem in characterising this industry is that it is very diverse, spanning numerous industrial classifications, and including services and product technologies.
 It is also a sector in rapid structural change (OECD, 1999).